hundeo:

 FCI Group: Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs

-The Pyrenean Mountain Dog, also known as Chien de Montagne des Pyrénées, is an impressive, large and majestic dog that originated in the French Pyrenees.
-His job was to protect sheep and livestock.
-You will love this dog if you are looking for a faithful protector and a friendly companion.
+The Pyrenean Mountain Dog, also known as the Chien de Montagne des Pyrénées, is an impressive, large and majestic dog that originally comes from the French Pyrenees.
+Its job was to protect sheep and cattle.
+Anyone looking for a loyal protector and friendly companion will love this dog.

 Pyrenean Mountain Dog